gregwebs/hamlet.js/README.md

 ## Testing

-I wanted to run tests without the browser overhead, but I am using this on the client, not on node (I don't want to pollute it with package statements just for testing purposes).
-Maybe there is a better way?
-I came up with this though, which works fine:
+I wanted to run tests without the browser overhead.
+Probably there is a better way, but I came up with this which works fine:

     coffee -cb hamlet.coffee && coffee -cb test.coffee && cp hamlet.js runtests.js && cat test.js >> runtests.js && node runtests.js && echo "PASS" || echo "FAIL"

-You could run the tests in a browser or on rhino though.
+You could run the tests in a browser or elsewhere though.
+Note it requires coffee: `npm install coffee-script && ln -s node_modules/coffee-script/bin/coffee coffee`

 Test cases can be ported from [the Hamlet test suite](http://github.com/yesodweb/hamlet/hamlet/test/main.hs)